fastred/AHKNavigationController/README.md

 and set your navigation controller to be an instance of `AHKNavigationController` or its subclass.

+If you don't use CocoaPods, you can simply copy the files from `Classes/` directory to your project.

 ## License

 AHKNavigationController is available under the MIT license.
 See the LICENSE file for more info.
 The example project was created by [@chakrit](https://github.com/chakrit).